 Waitlisted students are expected to attend class during weeks 1 and 2.
 Please note that the instructor may ask that waitlisted students exit the room if the room capacity has been reached by enrolled students; you are required to adhere to the direction of the instructor.
 Per the fire marshal, only enrolled students are permitted in the classroom in weeks 3-10; waitlisted students are not permitted in the classroom in weeks 3-10.

-Attendance is mandatory in all officially course components.
-That includes: Lectures (LE), Discussions (DI), Labs (LA), Midterms (MI), and Finals (FI).
+By default, attendance is mandatory in all official course components, including Lectures (LE), Discussions (DI), Labs (LA), Midterms (MI), and Finals (FI), though the instructor of record has the authority to determine the extent to which attendance will be factored into the grade of enrolled students.
 Attendance is not mandatory in Problem Sessions (PB) and Review Sessions (RE), but since these sessions are designed to help you to do well in the course you are strongly advised to attend these alongside all mandatory course components.

 You will need to direct this inquiry to the instructor.
 If no instructor is listed, you will need to wait until the instructor is listed and then ask the instructor.